coverclock/com-diag-hazer/README.md

     GSV [11/12/48] sat  1 elv  6 azm 320 snr 24dBHz
     GSV [12/12/48] sat 51 elv 43 azm 183 snr 45dBHz

+Hazer has been successfully tested with the following devices.

+	USGlobalSat BU-535S4
+	USGlobalSat ND-105C

 This software is an original work of its author(s).

 Contact: